Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Codeine doesn't work for everyone.
 Here's why.

-About 10% of people cannot convert codeine into morphine at all — making it completely ineffective for pain relief.
-Another 15% convert it too slowly.
-Your CYP2D6 gene determines which group you fall into.
-Decode+ tells you, along with four other genes that affect pain sensitivity and opioid response.
+Depending on population, up to about 5% of people cannot convert codeine into morphine at all — making it completely ineffective for pain relief.
+Up to about 11% convert it too slowly.
+Your CYP2D6 gene determines which group you fall into — but CYP2D6 can't be reliably called from a consumer DNA array, so Decode tells you that honestly rather than guess.
+Decode does analyze four other genes that affect pain sensitivity and opioid response: OPRM1, COMT, BDNF, and ANKK1.

-Find out why codeine didn't work, why you needed more medication after surgery, or why pain hits harder for you.
-Decode+ analyzes five genes that shape how you experience pain and respond to pain medications — then translates that into plain-language findings you can share with your doctor or anesthesiologist.
+Find out why you needed more medication after surgery, or why pain hits harder for you.
+Decode analyzes four genes — OPRM1, COMT, BDNF, and ANKK1 — that shape how you experience pain and respond to pain medications, then translates that into plain-language findings you can share with your doctor or anesthesiologist.
+We also explain the well-established CYP2D6 link to codeine and tramadol response — but CYP2D6 needs a specialized caller a consumer DNA array doesn't provide, so Decode tells you that honestly rather than invent a result.

 Rather than starting with gene names, your results are organized around the experiences that bring people here: medications that didn't provide relief, post-surgical pain that was harder to manage than expected, or a sense that you feel pain more intensely than others.